Psychological First Aid for your child in five steps

 "'Is this real?
 Can this really be happening?
-Can this happen to me," are just some listed by USC Professor of Social Work Holly Proebe Sotelo.
+Can this happen to me?" are just some questions listed by USC Professor of Social Work Holly Proebe Sotelo.

 The specialists say the current crisis is exacerbated by unfiltered and unrelenting images on social media.